Sneaker Fortress

 • Nike Shop

-• Featured
+• ASICS

 Fake Sneakers

-This post includes mentions of products from one or more of our advertisers.
-By clicking on links to these products, we may earn compensation.
-The opinions and information presented on this site are original editorial content from Sneaker Fortress.
+This post includes references to products from some of our advertisers.
+We may earn compensation when you click on links to these products.
+The opinions and information provided on this site are the original editorial content of Sneaker Fortress.

 Sneakers are an expensive hobby.
 There’s no doubt about that.
 Getting a fresh new pair can be a euphoric feeling, especially when it’s something that’s hard to find on the market.
 As exciting as the joy can be, it really sucks to find out that what you’ve got is actually not the real deal.
 If you’ve ever been in this boat, or you’re trying to find a way to avoid being a victim of fake sneakers, here are some good tips to follow in order to avoid copping a pair of counterfeits.

-Fake Sneaker Packaging
+1. Fake Sneaker Packaging

 If you receive a new pair of shoes, the suspicion should begin with the package.
 The box can be an underrated way to determine the authenticity of your new kicks.
 If you notice any signs of damage at first glance, it will be wise to investigate it further.

-In most cases, fake sneakers come in fake packaging too.
-And most times it’s easier to spot the fake packaging than it is to spot the fake sneakers.
+In most cases, fake sneakers come in fake packaging, too.
+And most times, it’s easier to spot the fake packaging than it is to spot the fake sneakers.

 Fake Sneakers